Module 2: Secure Your AWS Account

 IAM dashboard within the AWS Management Console, with option for adding MFA for the root user.

 3. You might be prompted to complete a security check.
 Type the characters from the image in the space provided and then choose Submit.
-You must complete this check to move to the next step.

 Dialog box for choosing MFA device for root user.

-4. On the sign-in page, enter your password and choose Sign in.
+4. On the sign-in page, enter your password, and choose Sign in.

 Dialog box for choosing MFA device for root user.